frou/ocaml-docset/README.md

 # OCaml docset for Dash

-This is an updated OCaml docset for [Dash](https://kapeli.com/dash).
+This is an improved OCaml docset for [Dash](https://kapeli.com/dash).

+Compared to Dash's official docset for OCaml, this one is more up-to-date and has accuracy and usability improvements.

+## Generating

+Run `make` and the official reference manual will automatically be downloaded, and then transformed into `./generated/ocaml-unofficial.docset`

-## Building
+## Installing

-    make

-These commands will download the required reference manual file and create the output docset and tarball in the `./target/` subfolder.
+In the Dash application, choose `Preferences > Docsets > [+] > Add Local Docset` and select the generated docset mentioned above.